EricZinda/Perplexity/backlog.md

       - FAIL: 1 file is in a folder together: succeeds now, but shouldn't
         - should be: There is more than a folder together
         - Stuff in vocabulary depends on argument order
-    - Phase 3: remove execution_context() references and fix up the more complicated cases
+    - (done) Phase 3: remove execution_context() references and fix up the more complicated cases
       - Test baseline before changes: all ESL tests pass, all filesystem tests pass except: "not", and tutorial stops when normalize asserts
       - (fixed) Remove call()
         - (fixed) VirtualArguments/ScopalArgument